papavoda/blogapi/README.md

-A project for learnin rest api
+A project for learning rest api